The skin: the essentials of its structure, its functions and its balance

 The skin is a living organ with a remarkable capacity for continuous adaptation.
 Depending on its context, it can:

-In addition to these responses, the skin knows how to regenerate .
-These abilities rely on fine communication between skin cells, the immune system, and the nervous system.
+In addition to these responses, the skin knows how to regenerate.
+These abilities rely on close communication between skin cells, the immune system, and the nervous system.

 Located beneath the epidermis, the dermis is a particularly interesting tissue due to its rich and varied composition with⁵: